RED FLAGS from Psychopaths (Part 3)

 List BASED ON: “30 Red Flags of Manipulative People”

-1. RELATIONAL Manipulation (in Part 1)
+1. RELATIONAL Manipulation (Part 1)

 2. SOCIAL Manipulation

-• Isolating – If you try to maintain ties with family & friends outside your relationship, they will ensure to undermine each one until you’re severed.
+• Isolating – If you try to keep up ties with family & friends outside your relationship, they will be sure to undermine each one until you’re severed.
+And if you work hard to foster inner peace in your life, they’ll make it their mission to destroy every avenue or tool you try to use

 Mind reading.
 Psychopaths expect you to always be able to know what they want or need, when they’re upset, when they don’t feel well, when they want you to do something – all without saying!